cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 starts to avoid the contention issues, which makes it fairly real time.

-# Azure Stream Analytics -o-
+# Azure Stream Analytics :o:

 |          |                            |